apinharanda/Sweeps/README.md

 # Sweeps
-Scripts to run several sweep finding pipelines - work in progress msms_to_fasta.py script originally wrote by Clair Han; count_derived_mutations_ELS_v2.pl by Peter Andolfatto
+Scripts to run several sweep finding pipelines - this is very much work in progress

+msms_to_fasta.py script originally wrote by Clair Han; count_derived_mutations_ELS_v2.pl by Peter Andolfatto

 Follow ms-ASF.log on how to go from msms output to fasta file